 Before you despair and feel your backyard’s off-limits there are things you can do to keep mosquitoes at bay.

 Read on for our guide to how to repel mosquitoes.

 Plant the Right Foliage

 To understand how to repel mosquitoes, you first need to know what attracts them.

 Initially, they are attracted to the CO2 that we emit when exhaling.
 Then they are attracted to the natural odors our bodies emit.

-The key to repelling them is stopping them smelling these appealing scents by covering them with smells they hate.
+The key to repelling them is stopping them from smelling these appealing scents by covering them with smells they hate.